Browse Interviews

 Maria Agosto interview, 31 July 2017

-Maria Agosto explains how the Hispanic community on the Near West Side, specifically in the Metro West neighborhood, is affected by various social and economic issues, including impending gentrification, the lack of a strong Hispanic professional culture, and the inadequate awareness of helpful community programs and services.
-Much of Agosto's professional career has focused on the empowerment of young professionals.
-She suggests that the neighborhood will be strengthened through an investment…
+Maria Agosto, president of the Young Latino Network and an academic adviser at Lincoln West High School, grew up in the West Boulevard neighborhood on Cleveland's West Side.
+She explains how the Puerto Rican and Hispanic community on the Near West Side, specifically in the Metro West area (Stockyards, Clark-Fulton, and Brooklyn Centre) is affected by various social and economic issues, including impending gentrification, the lack of a strong Hispanic professional culture, and the inadequate…

 Gloria Ferris interview, 20 July 2017